neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/README.md

 ## Inform: Session Guide

-- Grid is very versatile layout mechanism with many properties.
+- Grid is a very versatile layout mechanism with many properties.
 - This session only shows one possible way of approaching the subject.

 ### Introduction to Grid